What is an Information Security Management System (ISMS) and how does it relate to ISO 27001?

 Key takeaways

-An information security management system (ISMS) refers to a set agreed processes, policies and procedures which manage the risks to the security of an organisationâs information and helps it achieve its objective of protecting that information.
+An information security management system (ISMS) refers to a set of agreed processes, policies and procedures which manage the risks to the security of an organisationâs information and helps it achieve its objective of protecting that information.

 ISO 27001 is one type of ISMS.
 It is a âHow-toâ guide to having an ISMS.
-Itâs an international standard widely recognised globally and can be scaled up to global organisations with thousands of employees; or down to one-man-bands.
+Itâs an international standard recognised globally and can be scaled up to global organisations with thousands of employees; or down to one-man-bands.

 Implementing an ISMS using ISO 27001 will allow you to sell to clients who demand certification, such as public bodies and large businesses.